stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 #### Cooperative Close

-Participants can agree to close the channel immediately by modifying and resigning the most recently signed declaration transaction.
+Participants can agree to close the channel immediately by modifying and resigning the most recently signed confirmation transaction.
 The participants change the `minSeqAge` to zero.

-1. Modify the most recent D_i `minSeqAge` to zero.
+1. Modify the most recent C_i `minSeqAge` to zero.
-2. Resign and exchange the modified declaration transaction D_i.
+2. Resign and exchange the modified confirmation transaction C_i.
-3. Submit modified D_i
+3. Submit D_i
-3. Submit C_i
+4. Submit modified C_i

 #### Uncooperative Close

-Either participant can close the channel at the latest state by submitting the most recently declaration transaction, waiting the observation period O, then submitting the closing transaction.
+Participants can close the channel at the latest state by submitting the most recently signed declaration transaction, waiting the observation period O, then submitting the closing transaction.

 1. Submit most recent D_i
 2. Wait observation period O